zcash/zcash/doc/dnsseed-policy.md

 Other implementations of Zcash software may also use the same seeds and may be more exposed.
-In light of this exposure, this document establishes some basic expectations for operating dnsseeds.
+In light of this exposure, this document establishes some basic expectations for operating DNS seeds.

 0. A DNS seed operating organization or person is expected to follow good host security practices, maintain control of applicable infrastructure,